-Oven baking takes longer than other techniques but gives you time to make a salad while the chicken cooks.
-To bake a whole chicken breast, cook in a 200°C oven for 15-20 minutes.
+Oven baked chicken breast takes longer than other techniques but gives you time to make a salad while the chicken cooks.
+To bake whole chicken breasts, cook in a 200°C oven for 15-20 minutes.
 Try stuffing a chicken breast with basil, garlic and ricotta before baking for a sensational Italian-inspired meal.

 How long to fry chicken breast

 Pan frying a skin-on chicken breast is a great way to get that moreish chicken crackling.
-To pan fry a chicken breast, heat a tablespoon of oil over medium-high heat.
-Cook a chicken breast for 3-5 minutes on each side, depending on thickness.
+To pan fry a chicken breast, heat a tablespoon of olive oil over medium-high heat.
+Cook the chicken breast for 3-5 minutes on each side, depending on thickness.

 Lastly, poaching is a great way to cook chicken without any extra fat or oil.
-To poach a chicken breast, place the chicken, cold water and any seasoning in a pot and bring to a boil.
+To poach chicken breasts, place the chicken, cold water and any seasoning in a pot and bring to a boil.
 Reduce the heat to just below a simmer and poach for 10 minutes.

 How long to cook chicken drumsticks

 Grab a drumstick off the barbecue and kick back for the evening!
 Chicken drumsticks are loaded with succulent dark meat, meaning they can hold up to the heat of a barbecue as well as low, slow cooking methods like a roast or casserole.